Calvickauer/Ai-Interview-Quiz/README.md

    npm run lint
    npm test
    ```
 5. Configure environment variables for the Next.js app by copying `client/.env.example` to `client/.env.local` and filling in the values.
 In addition to `OPENAI_API_KEY`, `JWT_SECRET` and `DATABASE_URL`, set the Google OAuth (`GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`). `DATABASE_URL` should point to your Supabase PostgreSQL instance.
-After modifying the schema run `npx prisma migrate dev` to apply the new migration for the verification fields.
+After modifying the schema run `npx prisma db push` to update the database schema.

 The application stores user data in a Supabase PostgreSQL database using Prisma.
 After cloning the repo you can inspect the `client/prisma/schema.prisma` file which describes
 the database models.
-New fields can be added and migrations generated with
+New fields can be added and the schema synchronized with
-`npx prisma migrate dev`.
+`npx prisma db push`.

 ## Folder Structure